smartwinnr/site-smartwinnr/site/content/post/top-10-ceos.md

 isFeatured: false
 date: '2018-06-09T03:09:32+08:00'
 tags: ["Sales"]
-relatedWith : ["Why continuous training is important in sales?", "Use Micro-Learning to Turbo-Charge your Sales Team", "How Good Product Knowledge help Sales Teams to Sell Effectively"]
+relatedBlogs : ["Why continuous training is important in sales?", "Use Micro-Learning to Turbo-Charge your Sales Team", "How Good Product Knowledge help Sales Teams to Sell Effectively"]
 ---

 A recent study presented by Frank Germann, assistant professor at Mendoza College of Business, found out that **more than 25% of CEOs in the world had a Marketing or Sales background.**